George Commey Mills-Odoi: International assignments

 In 1970, he was the first ever Ghanaian to be appointed by the Government of Trinidad and Tobago to officiate as Judge Advocate in three separate courts martial for the trial of mutineers in the Trinidad and Tobago Defence Force.

 Sports

 He was an accomplished footballer during his youthful days.
 He played for the Energetics Football Team in 1934 and for Accra Standfast from 1935 to 1947.
 In 1935 and 1937, he played for the nation against Nigeria.
 He was later appointed football coach of the Asante Kotoko Football Club from 1951 to 1952.
 He also took a keen interest in horse racing; he became the Legal Advisor to the Horse Racing Board of Control from 1961 to 1963.
 From 1963 to 1965, he was Chairman of the Disciplinary Committee of the Ghana Football Association, and from 1966 to 1968, he was Chairman of the Sports Council of Ghana.
 In 1972, he was a member of the Ghana Olympic Committee.
 That same year, he became Chairman of the Olympic and Overseas Fund Raising Committee.

-Tribute

-Mr. Eric Williams, the then Prime Minister of Trinidad and Tobago, paid tribute to him in five books which he presented to Justice Mills-Odoi at the end of The Trinidad Enquiry with the following inscriptions: TO JUSTICE MILLS-ODOI OF GHANA IN APPRECIATION OF THE ARDUOUS AND VALUABLE SERVICE TO THE PEOPLE OF TRINIDAD IN THEIR HOUR OF NEED.
-(Sgd.
-Eric Williams) PRIME MINISTER September 10Th, 1971.